Threshold Detection¶

 Detection Frequency¶

-The execution frequency of the detection rule; the default is 5 minutes.
+The execution frequency of the detection rule; defaults to 5 minutes.

-In addition to the specific options provided by the system, you can also input a custom crontab task to configure scheduled tasks based on minutes, hours, days, months, weeks, etc.
+In addition to the specific options provided by the system, you can also input a custom crontab task to configure scheduled tasks based on minute, hour, day, month, and week cycles.

 When using a custom Crontab detection frequency, the detection intervals include the last 1 minute, last 5 minutes, last 15 minutes, last 30 minutes, last 1 hour, last 6 hours, last 12 hours, and last 24 hours.